Stripe Webhooks: Complete Guide with Event Examples

 Use this to:

-- Send payment receipt to customer
+• Send a payment receipt to the customer.

-- Reset payment failure counters
+• Reset payment failure counters.

-- Update accounting records
+• Update accounting records.

 Invoice Upcoming